AlexWorx/ALib-Class-Library/docs/pages/alib_mod_boxing.md

 in a later chapter \ref alib_boxing_functions "8.
 Box-Function Calls".

 \note
-  While what we have seen so far could be implemented with C++ 17 type \c std::any in a similar, fashion, a solution for the two drawbacks named is not offered by \c std::any .
+  While what we have seen so far could be implemented with C++17 type \c std::any in a similar, fashion, a solution for the two drawbacks named is not offered by \c std::any .

 \I{############################################################################################## }